elisacarrillo/PrairieLearn/docs/devElements.md

 By convention,
 all element files are named the same as the element they belong to.
 That directory should contain an `info.json` file that contains metadata about the element, including which file is the element controller and any dependencies of the element.
-See [the section on dependencies](#element-dependencies) for more information
+See [the section on dependencies](#element-dependencies) for more information.

 Each element should have a `.py` controller that contains the functions listed in the next section.
 This controller is responsible for rendering the element,